-Examination of building codes and requirements, construction types, and building materials.
-Includes walls, floorings, foundations, and various roof types and the associated dangers of each.
-This course meets Fire and Emergency Services Higher Education(FESHE) Model Curriculum core requirements.
+Local building and fire prevention codes.
+Fire prevention inspections, practices, and procedures.
+This course meets Fire and Emergency Services Higher Education (FESHE) Model Curriculum core requirements.

 FIRT 1309 - FIRE ADMINISTRATION I

 Introduction to the organization and management of a fire department and the relationship of government agencies to the fire service.
 Emphasis on fire service leadership from the perspective of the company officer.